-The PhD in emergent technologies and media arts practices (ETMAP) is a practice-led program of scholarly research and exploration of media practices, theories and innovations in art and technology.
-By "practice-led," we mean that students both experiment with and research the media and artistic practices that they study.
+The emergent technologies and media arts practices (ETMAP) PhD is a practice-led program of scholarly research and exploration of media practices, theories and innovations in art and technology.
+Students both experiment with and research the media and artistic practices that they study.
 The ultimate goal is a substantive dissertation and media-based project that situate media art making within broad cultural and art historical perspectives.

 PhD applicants must:

 - Hold at least a baccalaureate degree or its equivalent from an accredited college or university and provide transcripts from every institution attended.

 - Have an undergraduate grade point average of at least 2.75.

 - If international, provide TOEFL or IELTS scores.

 - Provide a statement of purpose.